Hidden-Histories/Public-Resources/documentation/UpdatePorPOIseREF.md

   * **onFocus** - the animation is started when the viewer focuses (centers) the POI in the middle of the aRpoise app screen.
 (Unity Collider component required - see the explanation in [Unity collider components for ARpoise animations events](#unity-collider-components-for-arpoise-animations-events) below.)
   * **inFocus** - the animation starts when the POI is centered in the ARpoise display and stops once the POI loses focus.
 (Unity Collider component required - see the explanation in [Unity collider components for ARpoise animations events](#unity-collider-components-for-arpoise-animations-events) below.)
   * **onClick** - the animation is started when the POI is clicked by the user.
 (Unity Collider component required - see the explanation in [Unity collider components for ARpoise animations events](#unity-collider-components-for-arpoise-animations-events) below.)
-  * **onFollow** - This is for the chains of animations described above: When the preceeding animation is finished, the following animation will start.
+  * **onFollow** - This is for the chains of animations described above: When the preceeding animation is finished, this animation will start.
     * Give your following animation a name in its **Name** field.
-    * Then enter the name of the following animation in the **Followed by** field of your preceeding animation.
+    * Then enter this name also in the **Followed by** field of your preceding animation.
-    * If you want to have more than one following animation, **separate their names with commas.**
+    * **Start more than one following animation at the same time:** just insert all their names **separated with commas.**

 * **Type**:
   * **rotate**, animate the rotatation of the POI around an axis.